China says remains of rocket booster fall to Earth

 The July 24 launch of the Long March-5B, China’s most-powerful rocket, carried the Wentian laboratory into orbit.
 It was attached on Monday to the Tianhe main module, where three astronauts live.

-The remains of a separate cargo spacecraft that serviced the station fell into a predetermined area of the South Pacific after most of it burned up on reentry, the government announced earlier.
+The government announced that the remains of a separate cargo spacecraft that serviced the station fell into a predetermined area of the South Pacific after most of it burned up on reentry.